khushalpatil2003-Git/FirstPracticle-Demo/README.md

  # FirstPracticle-Demo
-This is First Practicle
+This is First Practicle.